-Individual pre-professional advising appointments are available at the Stuckert Career Center please call 859-257-2746 to make an appointment.
+Individual pre-professional advising appointments are available through Handshake.
 To prepare for your pre-professional advising appointment read all the information provided on our website for your specific program of interest prior to your advising appointment.

 Competition for admission to professional schools is very intense.
 Currently, only about one-third of those who apply gain admission--even though the majority of those rejected would, by common agreement, be able to successfully complete professional school, and could make competent and dedicated professionals.